dankamongmen/notcurses/README.md

 // primarily useful if the screen is externally corrupted. int notcurses_refresh(struct notcurses* n);

-// Create a new ncplane at the specified offset (relative to the standard plane)
-// and the specified size.
-The number of rows and columns must both be positive.
-// This plane is initially at the top of the z-buffer, as if ncplane_move_top()
-// had been called on it.
-The void* 'opaque' can be retrieved (and reset) later. struct ncplane* ncplane_new(struct notcurses* nc, int rows, int cols,
-                            int yoff, int xoff, void* opaque);

-struct ncplane* ncplane_aligned(struct ncplane* n, int rows, int cols,
-                                int yoff, ncalign_e align, void* opaque);

 // Returns a 16-bit bitmask in the LSBs of supported curses-style attributes
 // (CELL_STYLE_UNDERLINE, CELL_STYLE_BOLD, etc.) The attribute is only
 // indicated as supported if the terminal can support it together with color.